khoacao2k4/khoacao2k4/README.md

   <a href="https://www.linkedin.com/in/khoacao2k4/" target="_blank">LinkedIn</a> · <a href="https://drive.google.com/file/d/1t59xkC1-a9wi2WVEYsDOUvJTa3j6e9iX/view?usp=sharing" target="_blank">Resume</a> · <a href="mailto:cqnhatkhoa@gmail.com" target="_blank">Email</a> · <a href="https://khoacao.is-a.dev/" target="_blank">Portfolio Website</a>
 </h3>

 Welcome to my GitHub profile!
 I'm a Computer Science student at the University of Wisconsin-Madison, passionate about creating impactful software solutions.
-I am particularly interested in Artificial Intelligence and Machine Learning, with a goal of applying innovative approaches to the healthcare industry.
+I am particularly interested in backend developement + infra, with a goal of applying innovative approaches to the healthcare industry.

 ## 🚀 About Me
 * 🎓 Computer Science Student @ University of Wisconsin-Madison (Graduating 2026)